Document Type : Article

 Abstract

-According to critics of international investment agreements (IIAs), in most cases these agreements pose a serious threat to the principles of sustainable development.
-The main question of the present presentation is to examine the compliance or non-compliance of the (IIAs) rigime with the principles of sustainable development.
-Therefore, during this research, by using a descriptive-analytical method, an attempt has been made to evaluate the (IIAs) rigime in the light of New Delhi Declaration on Principles of International Law Relating to Sustainable Development.
-The result is based on the principle that (IIAs) are never considered as an obstacle to sustainable development.
-This is well seen in the recent practice of agreements.
-Because the elements of sustainable development, although primitive, have entered in to the (IIAs) rigime.
-Undoubtedly, by observing points such as environmental, economic and social assessment before concluding agreements, creating behavioral requirements in investors and strengthening regional cooperation in replacing multilateral agreements with bilateral ones, the principles of sustainable development will become more prominent in agreemnts.
-Of course, this highlights the need for treaty drafters and interpreters to consider fully the application and integration of the sustainable development framework.
+Critics of bilateral foreign investment treaties argue that these agreements often pose a serious threat to the principles of sustainable development.
+The main purpose of this paper is to examine the compatibility of the system of bilateral investment treaties with the principles of sustainable development.
+Therefore, this research aims to evaluate the treaty system in light of the principles of international law as outlined in the 2002 Delhi Declaration on Sustainable Development.
+The resulting conclusion is based on the premise that bilateral investment treaties are never an obstacle to sustainable development.
+This is well reflected in the recent trends of treaties as elements of sustainable development have, albeit initially, been incorporated into such treaties.
+Undoubtedly, by adhering to considerations such as environmental, economic, and social assessments prior to the conclusion of agreements, establishing behavioral obligations for investors, and enhancing regional cooperation by replacing bilateral treaties with multilateral ones, sustainable development principles will become more prominent in investment treaties.
+However, this underscores the necessity for careful attention from treaty drafters and interpreters in thoroughly examining the application and incorporation of sustainable development principles.

 Keywords